JoinCODED/WS-Dart-M3-Conditionals/01_conditions/01_if_else_statements.md

 ```

-To translate the `otherwise` to code:
+To translate the `otherwise` to a code:

 ```dart
 void main() {